Tutorial: Configure Azure Active Directory B2C with Datawiza to provide secure hybrid access

 DAB gets user attributes from IdP and passes them to the application with header or cookie.
 After you configure user attributes, the green check sign appears for user attributes.

 Learn more: Pass User Attributes such as email address, firstname, and lastname to the header-based application.

 - The DAP redirects to the page you configured in your user flow.

 - From the list, select the IdP.

 - At the prompt, enter your credentials.
-If necessary, include an Azure AD Multi-Factor Authentication (MFA) token.
+If necessary, include a Microsoft Entra multifactor authentication token.